What is an academic appeal?

 An academic appeal is a university procedure (not department-based) that can be used to challenge an academic decision.
 Most commonly, this might include a decision made by the exceptional circumstances committee, failure of programme, a penalty for academic misconduct or fitness to practise.
 You should receive formal notification of an academic decision, which you have the right to appeal.
 If you receive this, contact us to discuss your situation and arrange a confidential appointment.

 On what grounds can you make an appeal?

-There are only two acceptable grounds for appeal, as outlined in the guidance on academic appeals document:
+There are only two acceptable grounds for appeal:

 Procedural irregularity- where the department or university hasn’t followed its own policies and procedures

 Exceptional circumstances- where exceptional circumstances affected your ability to study, or complete your assessments

 Please note that it is not possible to appeal academic judgement.

 If you are appealing on grounds of exceptional circumstances, you will still need to demonstrate that you raised the issue at the time, or if not, provide a “good reason” as to why you didn’t, or weren’t able to.

 A complaint may be a more suitable route if your situation doesn’t fall under these two grounds.
 More information on what you can and cannot appeal against is outlined in the Academic Appeals Guidance document.